(Effective from 1 January, 2012)

 A cash benefit is a taxable benefit provided by the employer to the employee or persons associated with the employee.

 The value of the cash benefits received by an employee from his/her employer is subject to income tax.
-Employers are required to deduct tax from emoluments specified under Section 79 of the Income Tax Act revised up to 25th November 2013.
+Employers are required to deduct tax from emoluments specified under Section 79 of the Income Tax Act revised 13th March 2014; Act No.5 of 2014 An Act to Amend the Income Tax Act (Cap.201).

 However, if the employer provides non-cash fringe benefits to the employee, the employer is required to pay fringe benefits tax and it shall not be recovered from the employee.

 The value of the cash benefits provided should be clearly shown on the IRS452A Tax Withholding certificate given to the employee at the end of the year.
 The value of the benefit should be included with the Gross salary and PAYE is to be calculated from the total amount.

 What should this mean to an employee?